bardyaxy/Restaurants-/README.md

 1. Run `toast_leads.py` to gather additional restaurant leads.
 Ensure the `GOOGLE_API_KEY` environment variable is set before running.
 2. The script outputs an `olympia_toast_smb_<timestamp>.csv` and caches processed place IDs in `seen_place_ids.json` so only new results are fetched.
-3. The script requires the `pyyaml` package which is included in `requirements.txt`.